Ferris-Labs/site-draft/content/en/docs/Overview/ferris_fx/DeveloperGuide/Deploy_A_Service.md

 linkTitle: "Deploy a Service"
 weight: 204
 description: >-
     Deploy a Service.
 ---

 ### Push to the GIT Repository

 Push the code to the Project linked GIT Repository

 ### Sync and Run the Service

 Proceed to the Ferris UI.
 Select the project that you created and click on the `Git Repositories Tab`.
 Click on the `Sync Now` button.
 Your code is now deployed to the platform.

 ### Run the Service, View Results & Errors

-* Once the service has been synced with thh repository you can trigger the execution from the UI by clicking the `run` button.
+* Once the service has been synced with the repository you can trigger the execution from the UI by clicking the `run` button.

 * On clicking it you will be taken to the list of runs of the specific service.

 * By clicking on steps you can check the individual steps.

-* On Clicking result you will see the output of the script.
+* On clicking result you will see the output of the script.

 * If the script has errors you will see the errors displayed in the same pop-up.
 * If any of the scripts in a sequence has errors then the execution will be shown as having failed.

 ## Set Up Trigger Conditions

 The script can be triggered by

-* Clicking the `Run` button displayed for each service on the DX UI.
+* Clicking the `Run` button displayed for each service on the Ferris UI.
 * Adding a cron expression in the UI.
-For how to set up a cron please view the section `Cron Schedule`
+For how to set up a cron please view the section `Run your Service on a Scheduled CRON`
 * Linking it to an event emitted by another service within the platform.

 ### Trigger an Event and Another Service from your Service